2012 Bangladesh Premier League squads

-The Bangladesh Premier League (BPL) is a professional Twenty20 league in Bangladesh.
-2012 was the inaugural season of this tournament.
-The league consists of six teams from six different cities.
-This is a list of the squads of all franchises for the 2012 edition.
+The Bangladesh Premier League (BPL) is a professional Twenty20 cricketleague in Bangladesh.
+2012 was the inaugural season of the tournament and was contested by six teams from different cities.
+This is a list of the squads for the 2012 edition.

 Dhaka Gladiators

 This is the full squad of Dhaka Dynamites for the inaugural season.

 Khulna Royal Bengal

 This is the full squad of Khulna Royal Bengals for the inaugural season.

 Chittagong Kings

 Full squad of Chittagong Kings for the inaugural season.

 Barisal Burners

 Full squad of Barisal Burners for the inaugural season.

 Sylhet Royals

 Full squad of Sylhet Royals for the inaugural season.

 Duronto Rajshahi

 Full squad of Duronto Rajshahi for the inaugural season.